bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Connect to Wi-Fi (only needed if there's no Ethernet connection)

-1. Run `nmcli d wifi list` to list the available networks
+1. Run `nmcli device wifi list` to list the available networks
-1. Run `nmcli d wifi connect MY_WIFI password MY_PASSWORD` to connect to one of them
+1. Run `nmcli device wifi connect MY_WIFI password MY_PASSWORD` to connect to one of them

 ## Add User